coleifer/peewee/docs/peewee/database.rst

 at run-time, see the notes on :ref:`deferring initialization <deferring_initialization>`.

 .. note::
-    The internals of the :py:class:`Database` and :py:class:`BaseAdapter` will be of interest to anyone interested in adding support for another database driver.
+    The internals of the :py:class:`Database` and :py:class:`QueryCompiler` will be of interest to anyone interested in adding support for another database driver.